scarlettmparker/Accessibility-Toolbar/README.md

 ## Text Modification
 The blue button with the alt-text "Text" can be pressed to enable text modification across the webpage.
 This feature modifies Font Face, Font Colour (both of which can be reset), Font Size, Line Height and Character Spacing.<br>

 Font Size and Line Height are scaled by a factor of 10% in either direction, whereas Character Spacing is modified by 0.2px in either direction.

 ## Theme Modification
 The green button with the alt-text "Theme" can be pressed to enable theme modification across the webpage.
-This feature modifies the overall theme (colour) of a webpage by applying a colour filter based on HSL levels.<br>
+This feature modifies the overall theme (colour) of a webpage by applying a colour filter based on HSL levels.<br><br>
 "Theme Default" will reset the page its default colours, whereas all other buttons will change the look of the page.
-Theme Black will also change the font colour of the page to white to accommodate the new background.<br>
+Theme Black will also change the font colour of the page to white to accommodate the new background.<br><br>
 This feature will be expanded to further themes in the future.
 The "Custom Colour" button currently is non functional.

 ## Translate